ChiomaNwade/CFG-Homework/README.md

 The IMDb dataset available through the TorchText library's datasets module.
 The datasets.IMDB.splits(txt, labels) function call is used to load the IMDb dataset.

-To find out more about the dataset, visit https://pytorch.org/text/stable/datasets.html#imdb or http://ai.stanford.edu/~amaas/data/sentiment/
+To ACCESS the dataset, visit https://pytorch.org/text/stable/datasets.html#imdb or http://ai.stanford.edu/~amaas/data/sentiment/

-EXECUTIION
+EXECUTION
 run the cells one after the other, try not to run the next cell when the one before it has not finished.